 If any court or administrative agency of competent jurisdiction finds any article, section or portion of this Agreement to be contrary to law or invalid, the remainder of the Agreement will remain in full force and effect.
+If such a finding is made, the parties agree to make themselves available to full force and effect.
 If such a finding is made, the parties agree to make themselves available to negotiate a substitute for the invalid article, section or portion.
 Negotiations will begin within thirty (3) calendar days of the request.

+ARTICLE 53

-ARTICLE 53 DISTRIBUTION OF AGREEMENT
+DISTRIBUTION OF AGREEMENT